 Increasing the level of HDL (the good) cholesterol also helps reduce the risk of coronary artery disease.
-The same lifestyle changes that lower total and LDL cholesterol levels can help increase HDL cholesterol levels, as can certain drugs.
+The same lifestyle changes that lower total and LDL cholesterol levels can help increase HDL cholesterol levels.
+Certain drugs can also increase HDL levels, but it is not clear whether using drugs to increase HDL levels is helpful.
 For people who are overweight, losing weight can also help.

 Good control of diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more reduces the risk of some complications of diabetes, but the effects of such control on the development of coronary artery disease are less clear.
 Good control of diabetes may also reduce the risk of complications of coronary artery disease.

 Aspirin, sometimes recommended in the past for people who have never had coronary artery disease, is not currently recommended for such people.

 Doctors try to do three things for people with coronary artery disease.
 They try to